vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 ADAMA PRIMĀṆYAṀ
 15
 agnihotra etc., must yet undergo another sacrament, called Consecration," in order to be qualified for the worship of the Bhagavan, demonstrates that the system is non-Vedic; for if it were Vedic, they would be qualified for Tantric ritual by the regular sacraments.
 Again, another indication of its non-Vedic character is the fact that the system is not included among the fourteen sources of knowledge, which all orthodox people recognize as giving authoritative information on the Law."
 If it were authoritative, then it would have been recognized as such by tradition; but as it is not so recognized, this proves that the Pañcarātra tradition is non-Vedic.
-For this reason the venerable Badarāyaṇa, when he has occasion to refute the heterodox doctrines of Kanāda, Akṣapada, the Buddha etc. as inimical to the Way of the Veda, also refutes the Paficarãtra in his Sutra: "Because of the impossibility of origin."
+For this reason the venerable Badarāyaṇa, when he has occasion to refute the heterodox doctrines of Kanāda, Akṣapada, the Buddha etc. as inimical to the Way of the Veda, also refutes the Pancarãtra in his Sutra: "Because of the impossibility of origin."
 Therefore, as the Vedic experts regard the Pañcaratra doctrine as non-Vedic since it is not included among the Vedic systems and because of other reasons which will be advanced in the sequel, it cannot be compared with the Tradition of Manu etc.
 In view of all this it is our opinion that such infrequent good rites-e.g., the worship of the Bhagavān -which are described by the Pañcaratricas (who teach a good many others, mostly black arts of exciting hatred, haunting a person out of his occupation, envoutement etc.) are merely added to deceive people about their real attentions and do not deserve our faith or consideration: they are like milk that is put in a dog's bladder !
 16
 AGAMA PRIMARYAM